google/kf/pin_buildpack_readme.md

 Note: If a space was created before doing this process, then the space will not automatically update itself

-Create a new file that includes the existing buildpacks, as well as the new buildpacks and tags that are to be included
+Create a new file that includes the existing buildPacks, as well as the new buildPacks and tags that are to be included

 `touch patch-file.yaml`

-Add new buildpacks as follows and use a git tag to specify which version of the buildpacks the app should use, if not the latest
+Add new buildPacks as follows and use a git tag to specify which version of the buildPacks the app should use, if not the latest

 For example from the Go buildpack which can be found here https://github.com/cloudfoundry/go-buildpack a user can specify a tag using the following format: